 Here it is 2016 and I’m still supporting and releasing updates for AuctionTamer.
 There have been other websites and projects that I’ve worked on in the last few years.
 Back in April 2014 I helped my wife with Atomy which sells personal and household items around the world using Network Marketing.

 Personally I never liked these types of companies but Atomy is changing things with no joining fees, no autoship and low prices.
 I created the site AtomyMasters.com to help our group and created a program that helps the members manage their business.
 I call it Atomy Master.

-Another passion of mine is cruising and I was introduced to a new cruise club that is absolutely the best deal going even if you’re not a partner and promoting it.
-It is like getting an additional 50% off the best deals around.
-You can use your agent, your favorite website or directly from the companies website.
-Check it out: http://wow.incruises.com
+A passion of mine is cruising and I was introduced to a new cruise club that is absolutely the best deal going even if you’re not a partner and promoting it.
+It is like the ultimate vacation savings plan.
+Check it out: http://save4cruise.com

-I see in Network Marketing that average people with no special education have the opportunity to earn an above average income.
+I came around and now see in Network Marketing that average people with no special education have the opportunity to earn an above average income.

 So as you can see in my history we certainly have come a long way with technology from Pong to our smartphones.
 I’ve personally had an incredible adventure and I hope with the companies I’m working with today I can help a lot of people find something that can help them live out their dreams.

 Oh be sure to check out Tools of the Trade where I share the many tools I use.
 Most are free!